-From time to time, we may ask for specific types of applications through Arts Council National Lottery Project Grants to help us achieve our strategy Let's Create.
+From time to time, we may ask for specific types of applications through Arts Council National Lottery Project Grants to help us achieve our Strategy.

 The opportunity to respond to any priority is part of Arts Council National Lottery Project Grants programme and is not a separate programme.
 Any application must meet the criteria for Project Grants, as well as respond to the specific characteristics of any priority.